American Dreams: Series overview

 In 1963 Philadelphia, the Pryors are a close Irish American Catholic family.
 World War II veteran John "Jack" Pryor owns a television and radio store.
 He and his homemaker wife Helen have four children: High school senior and football player John "JJ" Pryor, Jr., younger sisters Meg and Patty, and younger brother Will, who is lame from polio.
 Jack employs Henry Walker, whose son Sam is among the few African-American students at East Catholic High School.
 Meg and her best friend, Roxanne, pass the audition to dance on camera for Dick Clark's American Bandstand, filmed in the city, while JJ hopes to win a football scholarship to play for the Notre Dame Fighting Irish.
 The show depicts historical events, such as the assassination of John F. Kennedy, 1964 Philadelphia race riot, and American involvement in—and opposition to—the Vietnam War.

-It is important to note that the rest of history plays out exactly like real life.
+The rest of history plays out exactly like real life.
 The main difference is that American Bandstand did not move to Los Angeles in early 1964 but instead stayed in Philadelphia contrary to the real life events of the show.